jmbattle/pyMPSSE/README.md

 **NOTE:** Tested with Python 2.7 on Windows 7.

+Enjoy! :metal:

 ## Setup
-The script currently looks for libMPSSE.dll in *C:\Python27\Lib\site-packages\*.
+The script currently looks for libMPSSE.dll in `C:\Python27\Lib\site-packages\`.
 The location must be updated if residing elsewhere on your system.

 ## References
 [MPSSE Basics]